tetrahedronix/essential-script/readme.txt

 4. You choose where to append/include the script and where to exclude it.
 5. Support JavaScript/XML/HTML.
 6. With Widgets.
+7· Now with support for Shortcodes API!
-7. Free as in speech.
+8. Free as in speech.

 == Installation ==
 This section describes how to install the plugin and get it working: